Steampunk: Modern steampunk

 While Jeter's Morlock Night and Infernal Devices, Powers' The Anubis Gates, and Blaylock's Lord Kelvin's Machine were the first novels to which Jeter's neologism would be applied, the three authors gave the term little thought at the time.
-They were far from the first modern science fiction writers to speculate on the development of steam-based technology or alternative histories.
+They were far from the first modern science fiction writers to speculate on the development of steam-based technology, alternative histories, or science-fiction fantasies set in the 1800s.
 Keith Laumer's Worlds of the Imperium (1962) and Ronald W. Clark's Queen Victoria's Bomb (1967) apply modern speculation to past-age technology and society.
 Michael Moorcock's Warlord of the Air (1971) is another early example.
 Harry Harrison's novel A Transatlantic Tunnel, Hurrah!
 (1973) portrays Britain in an alternative 1973, full of atomic locomotives, coal-powered flying boats, ornate submarines, and Victorian dialogue.
 The Adventures of Luther Arkwright (mid-1970s) was one of the first steampunk comics.
 In February 1980, Richard A. Lupoff and Steve Stiles published the first "chapter" of their 10-part comic strip The Adventures of Professor Thintwhistle and His Incredible Aether Flyer.
 In 2004, one anonymous author described steampunk as "Colonizing the Past so we can dream the future."

-The first use of the word "steampunk" in a title was in Paul Di Filippo's 1995 Steampunk Trilogy, consisting of three short novels: "Victoria", "Hottentots", and "Walt and Emily", which, respectively, imagine the replacement of Queen Victoria by a human/newt clone; an invasion of Massachusetts by Lovecraftian monsters, drawing its title from the historic racial taxonomy "hottentot"; and a love affair between Walt Whitman and Emily Dickinson.
+The first use of the word "steampunk" in the title of a fictional work may have been Paul Di Filippo's 1995 Steampunk Trilogy.
+This was a trio of short novels: "Victoria", "Hottentots", and "Walt and Emily", which, respectively, imagine the replacement of Queen Victoria by a clone; an invasion of Massachusetts by Lovecraftian monsters, drawing its title from the historic racial taxonomy "hottentot"; and a love affair between Walt Whitman and Emily Dickinson.